Why do dogs need grooming?

 All you need to do is to give him a nice bath, then dry the hair well.
 Brushing would be great too, and it would be pretty easy for these breeds.

 For long-haired: Although long hair can be a bit more complicated to deal with, it is not very difficult.
 For these breeds, brushing and combing is essential because the hair may get tangled and trap in dirt or unwanted debris.
+Having a dog clipper with good review will do the work.

 Before bathing, you can give your dog a nice combing session to remove any tangles or dirt, so that bathing can be easier for both of you.
-Drying hair is also important as long hair tend to take more time to dry than short hair.
+Drying hair is also important as long hair tends to take more time to dry than short hair.

 Hair mats can be another issue that you will encounter.
 Since the hair is long, it easily gets tangled all the time and forms hair mats.